teddy-ambona/financial-data-api/infrastructure/README.md

 # cloud-nuke does not support IAM policies yet so you might also have to remove policies in the web-console
 # Github issue: https://github.com/gruntwork-io/cloud-nuke/issues/116#issuecomment-928002457
 ```

+### B - Deleting the AWS Account

+The best way to ensure you won't be billed for some services that you have forgotten is to delete the AWS account.
+AWS does not provide an API for deleting accounts (probably for good reasons) so you will have to do it in the console.